aparmendariz/aparmendariz.github.io/content/project/pandas/index.md

 ---
-title: Impact of DRCs on health and crime
+title: Impact of DRCs on Health and Crime
 date: 2024-01-01
 external_link:
 tags: